Dirac geometry and integration of Poisson homogeneous spaces: Introduction

-More specifically, let $H$ be a Lie group, $q: M \to M/H$ a principal bundle, and $\pi$ a Poisson structure on $M/H$.
-Let $E$ be the Dirac structure on $M$ which is the pullback of $\pi$ by $q$.
-In $\S$\ref{sec:Dirac}, we relate integrabilities of $\pi$ and $E$.
-While the integrability of $\pi$ implies that of $E$ (see Remark \ref{rem:integ}), the converse is not always true (see Example \ref{ex:integ}).
-We introduce a condition on a pre-symplectic groupoid $(\G, \omega)$ integrating the Dirac structure $E$, called {\em $H$-admissibility} (see Definition ~\ref{def:Hcomp1}), and we show that if $(\G, \omega)$ is $H$-admissible, then $\G$ carries an action of $H\times H$ whose orbit space {$\G/(H\times H)$} is a symplectic groupoid for $(M/H,\pi)$, see Theorem ~\ref{thm:quot} for details.
-Consequently, we prove in Corollary ~\ref{cor:iff} that integrability of the Poisson structure $\pi$ on $M/H$ is equivalent to the existence of an $H$-admissible integration of the pullback Dirac structure $E$ on $M$.
+In $\S$\ref{s:homog-G} and $\S$\ref{s:explicit}, we apply the general results in $\S$\ref{s:PP} - $\S$\ref{s:Dirac} to Poisson homogeneous spaces of a Poisson Lie group $(G, \pi_\sG)$.
+The pullback Dirac structure on $G$ of the Poisson structure on any Poisson homogeneous space of $(G, \pi_\sG)$ is $(G, \pi_\sG)$-affine, in the sense that the group multiplication $m: (G, \pi_\sG) \times (G, E) \rightarrow (G, E)$ of $G$ is a (forward strong) Dirac map.
+Under the assumption that $(G, \pi_\sG)$ has a Drinfeld double (Definition \ref{defn:D-double}), we construct in Theorem \ref{thm:presymp} explicit pre-symplectic groupoids for every $(G, \pi_\sG)$-affine Dirac structures on $G$.
+Under an additional assumption on a Poisson homogeneous space $(G/H, \pi)$ of $(G, \pi_\sG)$, we apply the quotient construction in $\S$\ref{ss:PP-Dirac} and obtain in Theorem \ref{thm:GH} explicit symplectic groupoids integrating $(G/H, \pi)$.

-Given a Poisson Lie group $(G, \pi_\sG)$ and a Poisson homogeneous space $(G/H, \pi)$ of $(G, \pi_\sG)$, the pullback Dirac structure $E$ of $\pi$ is {\it $(G, \pi_\sG)$-affine} in the sense that the group multiplication $m:(G, \pi_\sG) \times (G, E) \to (G, E)$ of $G$ is a (forward strong) Dirac map (see Lemma-Definition \ref{lem-de:GE}).
-On the other hand, the Lie algebroid of any $(G, \pi_\sG)$-affine Dirac structure on $G$ is isomorphic to an action Lie algebroid (Corollary \ref{cor:E-action}) and is thus integrable \cite{Dazord} (see also \cite[$\S$5.2]{CF1}).
-Assuming that the Poisson Lie group $(G, \pi_\sG)$ admits a Drinfeld double (see Definition~\ref{def:D-double}), we construct in $\S$\ref{subsec:explicit-EG} {\it explicit} (but not necessarily source-simply-connected) pre-symplectic groupoids integrating any $(G, \pi_\sG)$-affine Dirac structure on $G$.
-Under some additional assumptions (see Theorem \ref{thm:GH}) on a Poisson homogeneous space $(G/H, \pi)$ of $(G, \pi_\sG)$, we show in $\S$\ref{subsec:explicit-GH} that the explicit integrations of the pullback Dirac structure $E$ of $\pi$ constructed in $\S$\ref{subsec:explicit-EG} are $H$-admissible, so their $(H \times H)$-quotients are integrations of $(G/H, \pi)$ by Theorem \ref{thm:quot}.
-In $\S$\ref{subsec:proof-main}, the extra assumptions on $(G, \pi_\sG)$ and $(G/H, \pi)$ are circumvented to prove integrability of $(G/H, \pi)$ in its full generality.
+We remark that techniques from Dirac geometry have been used to solve or shed light on other problems from Poisson geometry, notably in \cite{MeinLectures} by E. Meinrenken.
+In fact, in this paper we make crucial use of the reformulation in \cite{Mein, MeinLectures} of Drinfeld's classification of Poisson homogeneous spaces in terms of equivariant Manin triples and Harish-Chandra sub-pairs (see Proposition \ref{prop:Hl}).